ironcore-dev/ironcore/docs/development/testing.md

 }
 ```

-The testing code is self is should be in the common [Ginkgo](https://onsi.github.io/ginkgo/) format
+The testing code should meet the requirements of be common [Ginkgo](https://onsi.github.io/ginkgo/) format

 ```go
 package mypackage